 - Once cooked through, drain the potato, sweet potato and carrot and add to the blender.
 Tip: If you made cashew sour cream in the blender right before this, feel free to blend the nacho cheese without cleaning blender in between.

 - Next blend all of the nacho cheese ingredients together in a high speed blender until completely smooth.

 - Store in the refrigerator for up to 7 days.
 Also freezes well!

-- Prep time does not account for making the nacho cheese or cashew sour cream.
+- Prep time does not account for making the vegan queso sauce or cashew sour cream.
 This can be done ahead of time to make this quick and easy!

 Disclaimer: The Nutritional Information provided for this recipe is only an estimate.
 The accuracy of the facts listed is not and cannot be guaranteed.

 Did You Love This Recipe?